 - 1. Arrays and subprograms are always passed by reference, regardless of the argument attribute specified. - 2.
 When character arguments are passed by reference, the address of a string descriptor is passed.
 The string descriptor contains the address of the actual character data and the number of characters.
 When character arguments are passed by value or data reference, the address of the actual character data is passed instead of the address of a string descriptor.
 Character arguments are passed by value by specifying the "VALUE" or "DATA_REFERENCE" attribute.
 If "NEAR" or "FAR" is specified, a near pointer or far pointer to the character data is passed regardless of the memory model used at compile-time. - 3.
 When complex arguments are passed by value, the real part and the imaginary part are passed as two separate arguments. - 4.
-When an argument is a user-defined structure and is passed by value, a copy of the structure is made and passed as an argument. - For scalar arguments, arguments of type INTEGER1, INTEGER2, 5.
-INTEGER4, REAL or DOUBLE PRECISION, a length specification can be specified when the "VALUE" attribute is specified to pass the argument by value.
+When an argument is a user-defined structure and is passed by value, a copy of the structure is made and passed as an argument. - 5.
+For scalar arguments, arguments of type INTEGER1, INTEGER2, INTEGER4, REAL or DOUBLE PRECISION, a length specification can be specified when the "VALUE" attribute is specified to pass the argument by value.
 This length specification refers to the size of the argument; the compiler will convert the actual argument to a type that matches the size.
 For example, if an argument of type REAL is passed to a subprogram that has an argument attribute of "VALUE8", the argument will be converted to DOUBLE PRECISION.
 If an argument of type DOUBLE PRECISION is passed to a subprogram that has an argument attribute of "VALUE4", the argument will be converted to REAL.
-If an argument of type INTEGER4 is passed to a subprogram that has an argument attribute of "VALUE2" or VALUE1, the argument will be converted to INTEGER2 or INTEGER1.
-If an argument of type INTEGER2 is passed to a subprogram that has an argument attribute of "VALUE4 or VALUE1", the argument will be converted to INTEGER4 or INTEGER1.
+If an argument of type INTEGER4 is passed to a subprogram that has an argument attribute of "VALUE4", the argument will be converted to REAL.
+If an argument of type INTEGER4 is passed to a subprogram that has an argument of type INTEGER1 is passed to a subprogram that has an argument of type INTEGER1 is passed to a subprogram that has an argument of type INTEGER1 is passed to a subprogram that has an argument attribute of "VALUE1", the argument will be converted to INTEGER4 or INTEGER1.
+If an argument of type INTEGER1 is passed to a subprogram that has an argument attribute of "VALUE4", the argument will be converted to INTEGER4 or INTEGER1.
+If an argument of type INTEGER1 is passed to a subprogram that has an argument attribute of "VALUE4", the argument will be converted to INTEGER4 or INTEGER1.
+If an argument of type INTEGER1 is passed to a subprogram that has an argument attribute of "VALUE4", the argument will be converted to INTEGER4 or INTEGER1.
 If an argument of type INTEGER1 is passed to a subprogram that has an argument attribute of "VALUE4 or VALUE2", the argument will be converted to INTEGER4 or INTEGER2. - 6.
 If the number of arguments exceeds the number of entries in the argument-attribute list, the last attribute will be assumed for the remaining arguments.